 In accordance with the Norwegian Limited Liability Companies Act (Aksjeloven), the board of directors exercises the overall governance of the company, including ensuring that appropriate management and control systems are in place.

 The board of directors supervises the daily management carried out by the group CEO.

 President and CEO

 The president and CEO constitute a formal corporate body in accordance with Norwegian Limited Liability Companies act (Aksjeloven).
 The CEO is responsible for the day-today management of the group.
 The CEO’s responsibility is outlined in the shareholders’ agreement.
 The CEO governs the operation through the internally established corporate directives described above, current corporate policies, management meetings and business reviews.
 Management meetings are held about eight times a year and are called by the CEO.
 The executive vice presidents and senior vice presidents on the CEO’s staff also participate.
 These meetings focus on monitoring the status of operations and key performance indicators.
 The market situation and business development issues are also addressed, as well as health, environment, safety and security indicators and human resource issues.
 The group CEO conducts quarterly individual business review meetings with the divisions.
 These meetings are a vehicle for scrutiny of the divisions’ performance relative to budgets and targets.
-The market situation, order intake and new opportunities are also addressed.
+The market situation, order intake, new opportunities and other significant items at the time are also addressed.